top of page

 💡 What if treatments don’t go as planned?

-💡 Does that mean you’re losing?
+💡 Does that mean you’re failing?

 The Warrior’s Code Shift: From Fighting to Overcoming

-Warrior’s Code
+Warrior’s Code 1: Claim Your Power

 The Weight of the Armor

-Warrior’s Code
+Warrior’s Code 2: Dignity Over Diagnosis

 • What has felt the heaviest?